forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-hugo.md

 Finally, select the _API Keys_ tab on the left, and copy the _Application ID_ and _Admin API Key,_ as we'll need these to update the index.

+## 4) Sending Your Search Index to Algolia

+The next step is sending your search index to Algolia.
+For this article, we'll be using a great NPM package to do this: [atomic-algolia](https://www.npmjs.com/package/atomic-algolia).

+{{% tip %}}

+[atomic-algolia](https://www.npmjs.com/package/atomic-algolia) is an NPM package that does _atomic_ updates to an Algolia index.
+This means that it only updates changed records, adds new records, or deletes expired records, and does it all at once, so that your index is never out-of-sync with your website's content.

+This is important, because Algolia's plans are based on _operations_ on your index, and _searches_ on the index, and this plugin ensures you use the _smallest amount of operations possible!_

+{{% /tip %}}

+To get started, make sure you have Node installed.
+If you don't, you can do so by [downloading an installer for your operating system](https://nodejs.org/en/download/).

 ### Update Your Index

-Now that you have an index, open up your terminal, navigate to your Hugo project, and run the following command:
+Now that you have an Algolia index, open up your terminal, navigate to your Hugo project, and run the following command:

     npm install atomic-algolia --save